-4.1.
-Families

-- That there are different types of committed, stable relationships. - How these relationships might contribute to human happiness and their importance for bringing up children. - What marriage is, including their legal status, e.g. that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony. - Why marriage is an important relationship choice for many couples and why it must be freely entered into. - About the characteristics and legal status of other types of long-term relationships. - About the roles and responsibilities of parents/carers with respect to raising children, including the characteristics of successful parenting.
+- 4.1 Families By the end of secondary school, pupils will know: - That there are different types of committed, stable relationships. - How these relationships might contribute to human happiness and their importance for bringing up children. - What marriage is, including their legal status, e.g. that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony. - Why marriage is an important relationship choice for many couples and why it must be freely entered into. - About the characteristics and legal status of other types of long-term relationships. - About the roles and responsibilities of parents with respect to raising children, including the characteristics of successful parenting.